-It may sound unfamiliar, but if you’ve noshed on hummus, there’s a 98% chance you’ve eaten tahini, as it plays an essential role in this dip’s flavor and texture.
-But I use tahini for a lot of things beyond hummus!
-And I’m not ashamed to say even straight from the jar.
+If you’ve noshed on my white bean hummus, you’ve eaten tahini, as it plays an essential role in this dip’s flavor and texture.
+But I use tahini for a lot of things beyond hummus, including a chocolate chip cookie skillet, brownies, and many of my gluten-free dinner recipes.

 Like many ingredients, I’ve noticed a difference in the flavor and texture depending on what brand you buy.
 Some are too thick, some too grainy, and most commonly, too bitter.
 So I decided to start playing around with homemade tahini, until I got it just right.
 And in my eyes, that means super silky smooth, in-between drippy and nut butter thick, with a toasted, nutty flavor.

-The process is very simple: toast the seeds, grind with 1 teaspoon oil (using high speed blender or food processor, done and done.
-But there’s a few important things I learned before landing on the best way to make homemade tahini:
+The process is very simple: toast raw sesame seeds, then grind with 1 teaspoon oil (using high speed blender or food processor, scraping down the sides as you go.
+It will start crumbly, but continue to evolve into the smoothest, creamiest tahini.

 If you’ve had trouble grinding nut butters because they are so rough and tough, you are going to love making tahini the sesame seeds are tiny and thin!
 Here’s an inside look at how the consistency will change as you grind.
 Just keep scraping down the sides, and blending.
 You’ll get to the end pretty quickly.

-Now how to use it right?
-Well, I love how mild it is, a neutral slate when compared to nut butters.
+I love how mild tahini is, a neutral slate when compared to nut butters.
 Perhaps what I love most is the rich, smooth, creaminess it adds to whatever your stirring it into or drizzling it on top of.
 It contributes some subtle flavor, but not overwhelming.
 And because of that, it’s extremely versatile, naturally working it’s way into both sweet and savory recipes.

-My favorite way will always be avocado toast, with a sprinkle of za’atar and a little extra olive oil.
+My favorite way will always be avocado toast, made with my sourdough bread, a sprinkle of za’atar and a little extra olive oil.
 It doesn’t get old, ever.
 Other savory ideas: